paristchefor/My-eCornell-Portfolio/README.md

 Through Break Through Tech, I learned about machine learning and AI and was able to put my newfound knowledge to use through practice.
-This repository includes some work from the machine learning foundations course as well as models I have made on my own to further solidify my learning.
+This repository includes some work from the machine learning foundations course.